ryanstraits/ryanstraits.github.io/part-3-a-grown-up-soul.md

 ![](/assets/images/My Years.JPG)

 Look how slim those years get to the right!
+Compare that with the first two years my son has lived to the left.
 The scariest part for me is continuing to scroll and witness how _blindingly quick_ the next 36 years go by.
-It's just flat-out insane.

-So to bring it back around to where we started: math.
-Since I have 36 years of life to reference back to and my son only has two, last summer was roughly 12.5% of his conscious life.
-For me, it was only about 0.7%.
+To wrap this up, let's finish back where we started, with math.
+So, since I have 36 years of life to reference back to and my son only has two, this coming summer is going to be roughly 11.1% of his conscious life.
+For me, it will only be about 0.7%.

 A year in Bennett's life has the "perceived weight" of nearly _18 years_ for me.